 The Leadenhall Market Christmas tree

 Each year, Leadenhall Market unveils a jaw-dropping Christmas tree that almost manages to dwarf its own aesthetic surroundings.
-And 2025 is set to be no different.
+And 2025 is no different.

-Standing a whopping 18 feet tall, the impressive (and real!) tree will take centre stage as part of the building’s festive makeover.
-Underneath Leadenhall Market’s starry ceiling, the tree will glitter and twinkle with baubles and lights.
-Meanwhile, the Victorian market’s shopfronts will also be decked out with fir tree garlands and festive decor.
+Standing a whopping 18 feet tall, the impressive (and real!) tree takes centre stage as part of the building’s festive makeover.
+Underneath Leadenhall Market’s starry ceiling, the tree is glittering and twinkling away with baubles and lights.
+Meanwhile, the Victorian market’s shopfronts have also been decked out with fir tree garlands and festive decor.

 So, if you’re looking for an escape from the hubbub of the city this winter, pop in to Leadenhall Market.
 You won’t want to leave!